Experimental analysis of local searches for sparse reflexive generalized inverses: ah-symmetric generalized inverse

 \subsection{The local-search procedures}

 In Algorithms \ref{AlgFI-p13} and \ref{AlgBI-p13}, we present the local-search procedures that consider as the criterion for improvement of the given solution, the increase in the absolute determinant of the current $r\times r$ non-singular submatrix of $A$.
 Based on Theorem \ref{thmrwithP3}, the procedures start from a set $S$ of $r$ rows and a set $T$ of $r$ columns of $A$, such that $A[S,T]$ is non-singular.
 We note that unlike what is done in Algorithms \ref{AlgLSFI} and \ref{AlgBI}, in Algorithms \ref{AlgFI-p13} and \ref{AlgBI-p13} only columns of $A[S,T]$ are considered to be exchanged in order to increase the determinant.
 From the result in Theorem \ref{thmrwithP3}, we see that \emph{any} set $S$ of $r$ linearly-independent rows of $A$ could be used in the search for a local maximizer for the absolute determinant on the set of $r\times r$ non-singular submatrices of $A[S,:]$.
-The initial submatrix $A[S,T]$ is obtained by Algorithm Greedy or Greedy Light, described in Section \ref{secinit}.
+The initial submatrix $A[S,T]$ is obtained by the NSub algorithm (Algorithm \ref{AlgNSub}).

 We present in Algorithm \ref{AlgnormLSFIp3} the `FI(norm)' for ah-symmetric generalized inverses.
 The algorithm is obtained by excluding from Algorithm \ref{AlgnormLSFI}, the loop where row exchanges are performed, and also by replacing the inverses of the matrices $B$ and $B_{\gamma/j}$, with their pseudoinverses.